eugenius1/eugenius1.github.io/_posts/2021-05-19-my-investing-journey-1-the-awakening.md

 1. **Liquidity**: money quickly ready for an emergency expenditure; cash is more liquid than investments.
 2. To avoid needing to sell investments at a loss during market declines or crashes to cover an emergency.
 3. To **let investments compound** over time without disruption.

+An emergency should be:

+1. **Necessary**: you can live without Apple's newly released iPhone.
+2. **Unexpected**: expected means you should've budgeted for it earlier.
+3. **Urgent**: can it be delayed?

 The general rule for the amount of this fund is to be able to last you **3-6 months** when you have no income.
 Less than 3 months is not enough cushion and significantly more than 6 months exposes you significantly to inflation losses.